RsGoksel/Data-Structures-Cpp/README.md

 # Data-Structures-Cpp
-Foundations of Data Structures in C++: Descriptions and Illustrations
+Fundamentals of Data Structures in C++ & Descriptions

 In C++, a struct is a composite data type that allows you to group variables of different data types under a single name.